-With the world focused on the current COVID-19 (novel coronavirus) outbreak, the public are taking drastic measures to avoid exposure.
+With the world focused on the current COVID-19 (novel coronavirus) outbreak, the public are taking drastic measures to avoid exposure – so, how can you ensure your community engagement outreach is safe?

 Globally, the impacts are being felt with flights and large events being canceled and shopping precincts reporting a huge decrease in foot traffic.